This article lists requirements and dependencies for running SSProtect on your computer.

 Business Anti-Virus Editions

-At the time of this writing, all major business anti-virus products are inter-operable with DefiniSec products, out of the box (with no customizations).
+At the time of this writing, all major business anti-virus products are inter-operable with DefiniSec products, out of the box (with no customizations), though built-in Microsoft Security requires additional exception configuration as noted and described below.

 "In-Between" Host Security Software